cowboysmall-moocs/algo2/README.md

 algorithms2
 ===========

-Algorithms Design and Analysis Part 2 contains all programming exercises for the Coursera course
+algorithms2 contains all programming exercises for the Coursera course (Algorithms Design and Analysis Part 2)